 The South Pole

-The other polar inset, showing the Antarctic South Pole, also includes recent exploratory information.
+The other polar insert, showing the Antarctic South Pole, also includes recent exploratory information.
 James Cook’s track is included, which is from his second voyage (1772-1775) when he crossed the Antarctic Circle three times and sailed farther south than any expedition had to that time.
-The other voyages mentioned are those of James Weddell, John Biscoe, and Peter Kemp.
+The other voyages mentioned are those of James Weddell and John Biscoe.

 James Weddell was a seal hunter who commanded three Antarctic voyages.
 In 1822 he visited and named the South Orkney Islands, labeled here as New Orkney.
 On his third voyage (1822-4), Weddell turned south of the Shetlands and Orkneys to see if he could sight land.
 He reached just over 74 degrees south, a new record.

 The most recent voyage cited on this map is that of John Biscoe.
 Biscoe served in the Royal Navy in his early career and then went into the employ of the Enderby firm.
 The firm organized a voyage to the far southern latitudes and placed Biscoe in charge.
 In the Tula, and accompanied by the Lively, Biscoe circumnavigated Antarctica and found and named Enderby Land, which is included here.